-Minco Silver Corporation is a British Columbia corporation whose common shares trade on the Toronto Stock Exchange ("TSX") under the trading symbol MSV.
+Minco Silver Corporation is a British Columbia corporation whose common shares trade on the TSX under the trading symbol MSV.
 The Company was incorporated under the laws of the Province of British Columbia on August 20, 2004 and commenced operations on October 1, 2004.
 The principal executive office of the Company is located at Suite #2772, 1055 West Georgia Street, Vancouver, British Columbia, Canada, V6E 3P3 telephone 604-688-8002.
-Through joint ventures with Chinese governmental entities, and others, the Company is engaged in the acquisition, exploration and development of precious metal projects in the People's Republic of China.
+The Company is engaged in the acquisition, exploration and development of silver dominant projects.